boniface/scylladb_cdc/COMPARISON.md

 ## Conclusion

-**Phase 2 (Polling)** is great for learning and understanding the fundamentals of the outbox pattern.

-**Phase 3 (CDC Streaming)** is what you should use in production for:
+**CDC Streaming** is the recommended and implemented approach in this project for:
-- ⚡ Better performance
+- ⚡ Excellent performance
-- 📉 Lower latency
+- 📉 Low latency (< 100ms)
-- 🔋 Less resource usage
+- 🔋 Efficient resource usage
-- 📈 Better scalability
+- 📈 Built-in scalability
 - ✅ Production readiness

-The project includes both so you can learn from the simple approach and graduate to the production-ready solution.
+- 🏆 Industry best practice

+**Without CDC**, you would need to:
+- Build custom event capture mechanism
+- Handle offset tracking manually
+- Ensure ordering and consistency
+- Scale your custom solution

+**This project demonstrates the CDC approach**, which is the modern, production-ready way to implement the transactional outbox pattern with ScyllaDB.